 To help make up for your low credit score, demonstrate steady income that is sufficient to pay the loan.
 Eliminate as much debt as possible, as a high debt-to-income ratio will make it even harder to get a loan.
 Having very little or no other outstanding debt will make your loan application seem stronger.

-The next step to strengthening your application is putting down as much as you comfortably can on the down payment.
+The next step to strengthening your application is paying as much as you comfortably can on the down payment.
 This demonstrates you are making an investment in the home and have "skin in the game," improving the chances that you will stay current on the loan.
-You may be able to find programs that offer down payment assistance to help.
+You may even be able to find programs that offer down-payment assistance to help.

 We in York County, SC will likely ask you for written explanations for any negative marks on your credit, such as collections or late payments.
 Be prepared to explain any financial difficulties you had, particularly if the problems were only temporary, such as divorce or illness.